kernspaltung/HIC-AL/wiki/templates/front-page.md

+# Front Page Template Description

+### Index:
+- Solidarity
+- Featured Content Areas
+- Calendar
+- Members' Area
+- HIC Network
+- Recent News
+- Academia

+- #### Solidarity:
-- #### Urgent Information: Alerts, Urgent Action Appeals , Violation Records
+Alerts, Urgent Action Appeals , Violation Records
-   - Most recent / Featured Urgent Information Item
+   - Most recent / Featured Solidarity Content
-   - An expandable Grid with all active Urgent Information Items.
+   - An expandable Grid with all active Solidarity Contents.
+   - Each displayed Solidarity Content has:
+      - Title
+      - Image
+      - End and/or Start Dates
+      - Short Description
+      - HIC-AL Member Name
+      - Region (_Name of City, Country_)
+      - "View More" Link

 - #### Featured Content Areas
-   - Three Areas for placing Featured Content (any Content Type can be placed here).
+   - Three Areas for placing Featured Content (any Content Type inside the Platform can be placed here).
 If there are no Featured Contents (or not enough), the platform will select up to 3 recent Content Items from all the Platform
       - 1 Main Content Item
       - 2 Secondary Content Items
       - Each Content Item has: